 Speech and Language Therapists (SLTs) play a vital role in assessing and providing therapeutic input for MSA patients with communication, swallowing and voice difficulties.
-Research surrounding the efficacy of speech and language therapy intervention with MSA is still limited and a SLT may only see a few clinical cases over their entire career, due to the rarity of the condition [6].
+Research surrounding the efficacy of speech and language therapy intervention with MSA is still limited and SLTs may only see a few clinical cases over their entire career, due to the rarity of the condition [6].

-A SLT must apply a patient centred and holistic approach when working with this client group [7].
+SLTs must apply a patient centred and holistic approach when working with this client group [7].
 The differential diagnosis of MSA is still problematic and early symptoms can often be likened to those seen in patients with Parkinson's disease.
 Both MSA and Parkinson's disease present with progressive dysarthria, progressive dysphagia and reduced volume of voice.
-As a result of their similarities, a SLT could consider studies carried out with Parkinson's disease patients to help inform their early interventions.
+As a result of their similarities, SLTs could consider studies carried out with Parkinson's disease or ataxic patients to help inform their early interventions.

 Family members will often play a key role in supporting interventions, especially towards the advanced stages of the disease.
-They will often be responsible for supporting meal times and encouraging the person to use SLT techniques to aid communication during everyday life.
+They will often be responsible for supporting mealtimes and encouraging the person to use SLT techniques to aid communication during everyday life.
+Working with family members is critical to aid understanding of strategies for both swallowing and communication.
+Family members can be supported to adapt their own style of communication to support that of the person with MSA.